ssshashank/senior-flutter-challenge/README.md

 feed, it doesn't have to be a complete feed, it doesn't even have to be a good feed.
 It just has to be a feed.
 A starting point.
 A place where we can start building our feed.

+If you want some data to display, or to use as inspiration, feel free to use our [adventure api](https://api.hyll.com/api/adventures/) as a jump off point.
+But also please do not feel limited by it, or the REST API paradigm.
+If you want to use GraphQL, or some other API, or even just a static JSON file, feel free to do so.

 And more importantly, it has to be a feed that we can discuss during our followup call, taking into account all the possible problems problems that stand between you and a perfect feed (besides the time constraints).
 We will then discuss how you would go about solving those problems, and how you